Al Mirqab (Doha)

 Al Mirqab (المرقاب; also referred to as Fereej Al Mirqab) is a district in Qatar, located in the municipality of Ad Dawhah.

-Together with As Salatah, it makes up Zone 18 which has 692 people in it.
+Together with As Salatah, it makes up Qatar's Zone 18, with a population of 692 people.

 Etymology

-An Arabic word, mirqab is derived from "muraqabah", which in English translates to "watching".
-This name was given in reference to a large hill in the area on which people would gather to spot ships out on sea.
+An Arabic word, mirqab is derived from muraqabah, which in English translates to "watching".
+This name was, in turn, derived from Mirqab ash-Sharqi, translating to "eastern watchtower", a historic watchtower built here in the 20th century to survey the sea and identify incoming ships.

+History

+Al Mirqab was first mentioned J.G.
+Lorimer's Gazetteer of the Persian Gulf written in 1907.

 Geography

 Al Mirqab borders the following districts: